datacarpentry/image-processing/episodes/03-opencv-images.md

 ## Manipulating pixels

-If we desire or need to, we can individually manipulate the colors of pixels by changing the numbers stored in the images' NumPy array.
+If we desire or need to, we can individually manipulate the colors of pixels by changing the numbers stored in the image's NumPy array.

 For example, suppose we are interested in this maize root cluster image.
 We want to be able to focus our program's attention on the roots themselves,